Skip to Content

 In most cases, it could be natural and a way your body informs you about pregnancy or ovulation.
 On the other hand, spotting could be due to side effects of pills you are currently taking, uterine fibroids and other medical conditions.

-However, most notably, spotting two weeks away from your next menstrual period is normal and most likely occurs because you are ovulating.
-This is usually not a serious health concern except bleeding becomes prolonged, heavy and continue for days and weeks.
+However, most notably, light spotting two weeks away from your next menstrual period can be normal and often occurs because you are ovulating.
+This is usually not a serious health concern as long as the bleeding is light, short, and not associated with severe pain, fever, dizziness, or pregnancy.

 This article explains the causes of vaginal bleeding 2 weeks before period, when to worry and when you urgently need to inform your doctor.